Compressed decision problems in hyperbolic groups: Introduction

 Given these results, in Section~\ref{sec-conjugacy} we deal with the compressed versions of several other algorithmic problems.
 Recall that the \emph{order problem} for a group $G$ asks us, given an element $g \in G$, to compute the order of $g$.
 Since hyperbolic groups only have torsion elements of bounded order we can prove the following.

 \begin{restate}{Corollary}{coro-order} Let $G$ be a hyperbolic group.
 Then the compressed order problem for $G$ can be solved in polynomial time. \end{restate}

 The first author, with Epstein, proved in~\cite{EpsteinH06} that the conjugacy problem in hyperbolic groups is linear time.
 If, in the conjugacy problem, we replace the given pair of elements by a pair of finite ordered lists of elements then we obtain the \emph{simultaneous conjugacy problem}.
 See~\cite{KaMa12} and its references for a discussion of this problem, for various classes of groups.

-The \emph{centralizer problem} asks for the centralizer of a given finitely generated subgroup of $G$.
-The first author, with Buckley, proved in~\cite{BuckleyHolt13} that the simultaneous conjugacy problem as well as the centralizer problem for hyperbolic groups is linear time.
+In the \emph{centraliser problem} the input consists of a list of group elements $g_1, \ldots, g_k \in G$ and the goal is to compute a set of generators for the intersection of the centralizers of the $g_i$.
+Holt and Buckley proved in~\cite{BuckleyHolt13} that the simultaneous conjugacy problem as well as the centraliser problem for hyperbolic groups is linear time.

 Using the results of~\cite{EpsteinH06, BuckleyHolt13}, and our work above, we solve the compressed versions of these problems.

 \begin{restate}{Theorem}{thm-compcp} Let $G$ be a hyperbolic group.
 Then the compressed simultaneous conjugacy problem for $G$ can be solved in polynomial time.
 Moreover, if the two input lists are conjugate, then we can compute a straight-line program for a conjugating element in polynomial time. \end{restate}